 Human beings have long been looking for the purpose of life and there is no reason to believe this quest will cease to exist.
 In today’s world, people look for meaning in their respective jobs.
 They look for a company that has a grand vision.
 This vision gives employees a purpose and they subsequently try to help their company achieve the same.
 Thus, creating a vision that everyone in the company knows about, becomes a priority.

-Does aligning your workforce to your vision really yield the results?
+Does aligning your workforce to your company’s sense of purpose really yield the results?

 According to Globoforce survey, 88% employees showed an increased engagement once they got to know and understand the company’s value.3 Furthermore, it also came out that only 27% of employees believed in their company values.
 In the same study, it was also stated that as little as 23% they think or apply the projected values in their daily work lives.4 In a research report by the Society for Human Resource Management (SHRM) in 2013, it was found that 45% and 41% of employees respectively indicated that ‘corporate culture’ and ‘meaningfulness of the job’ was considered significant for job satisfaction.5 Thus, it is important to formulate and subsequently synchronize the company MVV with overall planning and with employees’ job responsibilities.